Editor overview

 A tour of the Dokly editor — the writing surface, the toolbar, and the page tree.

-The Dokly editor is where you write, structure, and preview your docs.
-It's a Tiptap-based block editor with a slash menu, drag handles, AI actions, and a live MDX preview.
+The Dokly editor is where you write and structure your docs.
+It's a block editor with a slash menu, drag handles, and inline AI actions.

 This page is a tour.
 The next pages cover individual features in depth.